makerfactoryio/docs/docs/development-boards/esp32/temperature.md

 ## Using the component

 !!!
-Caution
+Info
+    **Required libraries**
     In order to use the component you need the OneWire-Library.
 The latested version could be download from the [GitHub repository](https://github.com/PaulStoffregen/OneWire).
 If you want to use the version from GitHub download a zip archiv.
 Addtionally you could [download](../../source/esp32/Temperature/OneWire-master.zip) a tested version.
 After the download it's necessary to add the library to your Arduino IDE.
 Open *Sketch > Include Library > Add .ZIP Library ...* and select the downloaded archive.
 After a sucessful installation the menu *Sketch > Include Library* should contain an entry *OneWire* in the category *Contributed libraries*.

 ## Sample project